brienmizell/dragonStack/README.md

 Some of the main application highlights:

-*Built a backend server with Node.js and Express.js.
+Markup : * Built a backend server with Node.js and Express.js.
-*Created an API with GET, POST, and PUT requests.
+Markup : * Created an API with GET, POST, and PUT requests.
-*Built components with React.js.
+Markup : * Built components with React.js.
-*Managed the internal state of the frontend with Redux.
+Markup : * Managed the internal state of the frontend with Redux.
-*Discovered best practices around naming and structure.
+Markup : * Discovered best practices around naming and structure.
-*Understand the guiding principles of simplicity and singularity.
+Markup : * Understand the guiding principles of simplicity and singularity.
-*Deep dive into JavaScript promises.
+Markup : * Deep dive into JavaScript promises.
-*Thoroughly explored the Node.js event loop and v8 engine.
+Markup : * Thoroughly explored the Node.js event loop and v8 engine.
-*Created a secure authentication system.
+Markup : * Created a secure authentication system.